• Facebook

 • An alternative method for removing any excess liquid is to add them to a salad spinner and give them a good spin in there.

-• There are several different types of binding options.
-I’m using plain breadcrumbs since they’re easily accessible and most of us already have them on hand.
+• I’m using plain breadcrumbs since they’re easily accessible and most of us already have them on hand.

 • Another option is to use matzo meal, which will give the latkes almost a cracker like flavor.